Saturday, July 21, 2012

 This Date in Rock Music History: July 22

-1963: The Beatles released their first album Introducing the Beatles.
+1963: The Beatles released their first album Introducing the Beatles, the group's first U.S. album.

 1967: Quicksilver Messenger Service and Big Brother & the Holding Company were at the Convention Hall of San Diego, California.

-1967: The Doors performed "Light My Fire" on American Bandstand.
+1967: The Doors made their national television debut performing "Light My Fire" on American Bandstand.

-1967: Petula Clark's "Don't Sleep in the Subway" was #1 for a second week on the Adult Contemporary chart.
+1967: Petula Clark's "Don't Sleep In The Subway" was #1 for a second week on the Adult chart.

 1967: The Bee Gees had the fastest-rising song on this date--79 to 42, with "To Love Somebody".

-1971: John Lennon and Yoko Ono spent the day recording the promotional film for the song "Imagine".
+1971: John Lennon and Yoko Ono began recording the promotional film for the song "Imagine".

 1971: Stevie Wonder released the single "If You Really Love Me".